What is the "Forging Futures Scholarship?"

 How can I apply?

 To be considered for any scholarship, applicants must also complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov to determine whether or not the applicant meets established income guidelines.
-For more information about financial aid and the FAFSA, please click here or call the office toll free at 1-800-468-1195, extension 4703.
+For more information about financial aid and the FAFSA, please click here for WCC financial aid or call the office toll free at 1-800-468-1195, extension 4703.
 On the WCC main campus, the Financial Aid Office is located in Bland Hall, Room 221.

 What else should I know about this and other scholarships at WCC?